Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month.
 Here’s What That’s Costing Them.

 Irene and Ricky Zhang are legitimate.
-The husband-and-wife team behind the Irene and Ricky Zhang Real Estate Group closed 76 transactions in the past 12 months in Irvine according to Zillow, with prices ranging from $535,000 to $9.2 million and an average sale price of $2.1 million.
+The husband‑and‑wife team behind the Irene and Ricky Zhang Real Estate Group closed 76 transactions in the past 12 months in Irvine, according to Zillow, with prices ranging from 535,000 to 9.2 million dollars and an average sale price of 2.1 million dollars.

 Zillow profile for Irene and Ricky Zhang showing 76 transactions and 2.1 million dollar average sale price

-Realtor.com shows 47 transactions over a similar window – the discrepancy likely reflects how each platform counts dual-representation deals.
-Either way, they’ve been recognized as Irvine’s #1 listing agents by units in both 2024 and 2025.
-They’re fluent in English, Mandarin, and Cantonese, which gives them an enormous advantage in a market where a significant portion of buyers have international connections.
+Realtor.com shows 47 transactions over a similar window; the discrepancy likely reflects how each platform counts dual‑representation deals.
+Either way, they have been recognized as Irvine’s number one listing agents by units in both 2024 and 2025.
+They are fluent in English, Mandarin, and Cantonese, which gives them an enormous advantage in a market where a significant portion of buyers have international connections.
 Their client reviews are exceptional.

-By every traditional real estate metric, they’re running an elite operation.
+By every traditional real estate metric, they are running an elite operation.

 Google sends them 95 visitors a month.